 Working with the AmeriCorps program, computer science students deliver computing and technology-related camps to regional K-12 students.
-Topics such as robotics, 3D printing, making video games, and e-textiles (i.e., crafts with embedded electronics) were taught.
+Berea students taught robotics, 3D printing, making video games, and e-textiles (i.e., crafts with embedded electronics) to the K-12 students.

 Each year, a team of CS students volunteer as judges at the RCX Robotics League Competition held at Ferristown Middle School.
 The event usually takes place in March each year.
 You can contact Dr. Jan Pearce if you would like to volunteer as a judge.

 CSC 126 – Intro to Robotics class outreach:

 As a culmination of the course, the Intro to Robotics class typically creates and demos their robotic creations at the Berea Public Library.
 The event is attended by local children, who play with the robots and help the students see how computer science is more than just creating code.

 Research and Internships